 Before we start the design process, we did some online search to get some design ideas, then we tried the pyramid design first.
 Of course, it failed.
 The real learning happens when kids have to figure out what is wrong and how to improve.
-Read on to find out the winning design.
+Read on to find out the learning that leads to the winning design.

 First Egg drop design with Straw – Pyramid